 3D-Digitized Cylinder Seals (Pilot Study)

-In partnership with the Central 3D Facility at TU Berlin, experiments were conducted to digitize five cylinder seals from the Institute of Near Eastern Archaeology’s collection at FU Berlin.
+In partnership with the Central 3D Institute at TU Berlin, experiments were conducted to digitize five cylinder seals from the Institute of Near Eastern Archaeology’s collection at the FU Berlin.

-Led by Prof. Elisa Roßberger, the project aimed to explore how to successfully create 3D models of these over 3,000-year-old objects.
-Their small size, fine surface structures, and shiny, slightly translucent material pose particular challenges for 3D scanning that could only be overcome with the Central 3D Facility’s state-of-the-art Nanotom M micro-computed tomography scanner.
+Led by Prof. Elisa Roßberger, the project aimed to explore how to successfully create 3D models of these more than 3,000-year-old objects.
+Their small size, fine surface structures, and shiny, slightly translucent material pose particular challenges for 3D scanning, which could only be overcome with the Central 3D Facility’s state-of-the-art Nanotom M micro-computed tomography scanner.

-Another question was what added value could be achieved by creating an interactive 3D model with regard to researching the nature and manufacture of cylinder seals.
-Regarding the geometry of the central holes in particular, which allow conclusions to be drawn about the techniques used, 3D digitization provides interesting starting points for further research.
+Another question was what additional benefits an interactive 3D model might bring to the study of the nature and manufacture of cylinder seals.
+3D digitization provides an interesting starting point for further research regarding the geometry of the central holes in particular, from which conclusions can be drawn about the techniques used.

-Joachim Weinhold carried out the scans and reports on the conceptual considerations involved in selecting the technology and the experiences gained during implementation in a detailed article on our blog.
+ZE3D’s team scanned the objects and has reported on the conceptual considerations involved in selecting the technology as well as the experiences gained during implementation in a detailed article on our blog.

 Item Image